rdgoodman/MICPSO/ReadMe.txt

 > Need to implement constraints on IPSO so particles stay in search space - Done?
 MT - remember to ask Rollie about this, because changing this made IPSO worse in large problems (real bad, like -103 bad final fitness, although it does sometimes work well).
 I think it is because it is violating the constraints?
 Is this ok/expected?
 Do I need to make changes here?
 This did not seem to happen as frequently before I snapped position to largest/smallest values.
+Make sure I am doing this correctly.
+OR, am I printing out the wrong thing?
+Is it that easy?

 Less Urgent: